Ida aims to hit New Orleans on Hurricane Katrina anniversary

 Katrina is blamed for an estimated 1,800 deaths from the central Louisiana coast to around the Mississippi-Alabama state line.
 A massive storm surge scoured the shores and wiped houses off the map.
 In New Orleans, failures of federal levees led to catastrophic flooding.
 Water covered 80% of the city and many homes were swamped to the rooftops.
 Some victims drowned in their attics.
 The Superdome and New Orleans Convention Center became scenes of sweltering misery as tens of thousands were stranded without power or running water.

-Memories of Katrina still haunt many who scrambled to prepare for Ida on Friday, lining up for groceries, gas and ice, and the city was offering sandbags.
+Memories of Katrina still haunt many who scrambled to prepare for Ida on Friday, lining up for groceries, gas and ice, as well as sandbags that the city was offering.

 Traffic snarled at entrances to a New Orleans Costco, where dozens of cars were backed up at the gas pumps and shoppers wheeled out carts stacked with cases of bottled water and other essentials.